-Some examples of pre-existing medical conditions include:
+Examples of pre-existing medical conditions include the following:

 - Cancer.
-If you are a cancer survivor, your insurance provider will want to obtain specific information of the type of cancer it was, the staging when you were diagnosed, the treatments you took and results of any follow-up checks.
+If you are a cancer survivor, your insurance provider will want to obtain specific information of the type of cancer it was, the stage when you were diagnosed, the treatments you took and the results of any follow-up checks.

 - Epilepsy.
-You may pay higher premium rates depending on the type of epilepsy you have: Idiopathic, symptomatic or focal.
+You may pay higher premium rates depending on the type of epilepsy you have: idiopathic, symptomatic or focal.

 - Mental illness.
-Mental conditions such as depression, anxiety and bipolar disorder are difficult to assess by insurance providers due to a variety of forms, degrees of severity and its unpredictable nature.
+Mental conditions such as depression, anxiety and bipolar disorder are difficult to assess by insurance providers due to a variety of forms, degrees of severity and their unpredictable nature.
 A medical attendant’s report will always be required in this case.

 Is it possible to apply for income protection with no medical?